marya314/git-interview-baseline/README.md

 application.rb first-bug-fix.rb
 ```

-The master branch only has the code from the most recent commit relative to the master timeline or branch.
-The code from our `new-feature` is tucked away in that branch, waiting patiently in isolation from the rest of our code in `master` for us to finish the feature.
+The master branch *only has the code from the most recent commit relative to the master timeline or branch*.
+The code from our `new-feature` is tucked away in that branch, waiting patiently in isolation from the rest of our code in `master`.

 Once you're on master you are free to make a commit to fix the bug, which we'll represent with a new file, `second-bug-fix.rb`.